What is Age-Related Macular Degeneration (AMD)?

 Dry Age-Related Macular Degeneration

-Dry AMD is characterized by the accumulation of drusen, which are small yellow deposits underneath the retina.
+Dry AMD is the accumulation of drusen, which are small yellow deposits underneath the retina.
 Dry AMD often does not cause severe vision loss unless central atrophy develops.
-It is important to monitor patients with dry AMD because it may progress to wet AMD.
+It is important to monitor patients with dry AMD because it may then progress to wet AMD.
 The wet form accounts for approximately 90% of severe vision loss in patients with AMD.

 Wet Age-Related Macular Degeneration

-Wet AMD is characterized by the presence of choroidal neovascularization, which is a term that describes abnormal new blood growth underneath the retina.
+Wet AMD is the presence of choroidal neovascularization, which is a term that describes abnormal new blood growth underneath the retina.
 The main symptoms of wet AMD are deterioration in central vision, blind spots, and distorted vision.
 Definitive diagnosis and classification of choroidal neovascularization requires fluorescein angiography, ocular coherence tomography, and color fundus photography of the retina.
 The location of neovascular lesions is an important factor in determining the risk of vision loss.
 Eyes with subfoveal lesions (those that extend under the center of the retina) are at the greatest risk of vision loss.